Developing Mentoring Programme Solutions

 Mentoring is one of the most powerful learning and change interventions, which can be used within an organisational setting.
-With nearly 20 years of delivering mentoring programmes globally, we believe we have the experience, expertise and access to the most up to date research to enable us to design and deliver truly great mentoring programmes for any client, in any sector.
-Here are a few of the solutions we deliver successfully to our clients:
+With over 20 years of delivering mentoring programmes globally, we have the experience, expertise and access to the most up-to-date research to enable us to design and deliver truly great mentoring programmes for any client, in any sector.

 1. Talent Mentoring Programmes

 We have perfected our approach in designing mentoring programmes for talent, generating successful outcomes such as retention, personal growth, employee engagement and leadership development.
 Read our blog Mentoring — a 1000% ROI.
 The majority of talent programmes we develop are global and we have plenty of experience of operating in and supporting cross cultural relationships and programmes.

 Since 1999 Coach Mentoring has been engaged in designing and delivering customised women’s mentoring programmes, see Mentoring to support women for lots more information!

 Cross organisational mentoring is a programme between a consortium of organisations, which can be in a similar sector or can be within the supply chain of the lead organisation.
 This type of mentoring tends to occur when an organisation cannot find the right type of mentor internally, or has a low supply of mentors within their own organisation so they tend to look outside for a fresh supply.

 4. Reverse Mentoring Programmes

 Reverse mentoring is usually where a more junior or younger person mentors someone who is more senior or older, so the more usual role-model type relationship is turned on its head.
 Reverse mentoring can provide a fresh perspective for senior people on what is going on in the organisation and challenges they should engage in.
 Plus it provides senior leaders with a useful generational perspective that they may not gain from their current learning network.